 “Beauty rests in utility.” – Shaker Maxim

 The Shakers hold that beauty results when form follows function.
 Shaker furniture highlights the natural beauty of wood, along with solid joinery, sensible balance, and proportion.
 The clean, unembellished lines of Shaker design blend effortlessly with other styles.
-These timeless qualities are why, more than a century on, Shaker furniture is still in high demand, and why subsequent schools of design such as Arts & Crafts and Mid-Century modern have borrowed and continue to borrow from Shaker principles.
+These timeless qualities are why, more than a century on, Shaker furniture is still in high demand, and why subsequent schools of design such as Arts & Crafts, Danish and Mid-Century modern have borrowed and continue to borrow from Shaker principles.

 The Shaker aesthetic is celebrated at Chilton where we offer a classic Shaker design in each of our furniture categories.
 We are particularly proud of our affiliation with the Maine Shakers of Sabbathday Lake, America’s last active Shaker community.
 In 2014, we collaborated with the Shakers to bring the classic Alfred Village chair and rocker back into production.

 We are proud that all of our furniture is made in America—because of the quality inherent in traditional American craftsmanship and because we have some of the highest standards in the world for sustainable forestry.
 Nearly half of our furniture is designed and built locally in Maine, known for its rich heritage in ship building, cabinet making and furniture craftsmanship.
 Chilton’s emphasis on Maine-made furniture also reduces our carbon footprint and contributes to a sustainable local economy.
 And with rising inflation overseas and high shipping costs, locally made furniture is increasingly competitive in value.